tjbo/exploring-js/readme.md

 console.log('it\'s a string named' + something)
 ```

-Whereas nowadays you can use the much more superior string denonator:
+Whereas nowadays you can use the much more superior string denonator, and your JavaScript will be very hip:

 ```javascript